michaelcrubenstein/brookline-mbta-compliance-site/content/posts/mbtaca-requirements.md

 EOHLC has published {{< rawhtml >}}<a href="https://www.mass.gov/info-details/multi-family-zoning-requirement-for-mbta-communities" target="_new">final compliance guidelines</a>{{< /rawhtml >}} with which the plan Brookline submits must comply.

-Because the plan will include changes to our zoning by-laws, the changes must be approved by Town Meeting at a special meeting in November, 2023.
+Because the plan will include changes to our zoning by-laws, the changes must be approved by Town Meeting at a special meeting in November 2023.
 Depending on the changes, the warrant article containing the changes may require a 2/3 majority to be enacted.

 ### Related Links